Fanshawe College: History

-On April 27, 2015, the family of the late Don Smith, the co-founder of EllisDon, announced that the School of Building Technology would be renamed the Donald J. Smith School of Building Technology in his honor.
+On April 27, 2015, the family of Don Smith, co-founder of EllisDon, announced the School of Building Technology would be renamed the Donald J. Smith School of Building Technology in his honor.
 Don was the first recipient of a Fanshawe College honorary diploma in 1992.
 In 2008, Fanshawe presented his wife, Joan, with an honorary diploma.

 In 2018, Fanshawe established its fifth school, the School of Digital and Performing Arts, offering creative programs previously offered by the School of Contemporary Media and School of Design.
 130 Dundas Street opened in September 2018.
 The new building is home to 1,600 students from the School of Information Technology and the School of Tourism, Hospitality and Culinary Arts.

+In 2021 several international students learned their acceptance letters from Fanshawe were fake.
+These students face deportation from Canada.
+The college announced they were seeking to grow international student enrolment a further 50% by 2025.

+In 2022 ILAC International College announced they would begin offering Fanshawe programs.

 Programs

 Fanshawe offers more than 200 degree, diploma, certificate and apprenticeship programs to 43,000 students each year.

-The College has 15 academic schools: Donald J. Smith School of Building Technology; Lawrence Kinlin School of Business; Norton Wolf School of Aviation and Aerospace Technology; School of Applied Science and Technology; School of Community Studies; School of Contemporary Media; School of Design; School of Digital and Performing Arts; School of Health Sciences; School of Information Technology; School of Language and Liberal Studies; School of Nursing; School of Public Safety; School of Tourism, Hospitality and Culinary Arts; and School of Transportation Technology and Apprenticeship.
+The College has 11 academic schools: Donald J. Smith School of Building Technology and Design; Lawrence Kinlin School of Business; Norton Wolf School of Aviation and Aerospace Technology; School of Advanced Manufacturing, Science and Transportation; School of Arts and Language; School of Community Studies; School of Health Sciences; School of Information Technology; School of Nursing; School of Public Safety, Law and Administration; and School of Hospitality.